 Conduct multi-rater reviews: This process involves a team member getting feedback from their colleagues and managers in addition to doing a self-evaluation.
 Having multiple reviews to draw from can help managers gain a more holistic view of a team member’s performance and identify potential areas for growth.

-As these examples show, unconscious biases can hinder decision-making, impact team dynamics, and limit company diversity.
+As these examples show, unconscious biases can hinder decision-making, impact team dynamics and leadership styles, and limit company diversity.
 This, in turn, can reduce equal opportunities for team members and job applicants.

 Tackling unconscious biases can help address these issues, as well as improve company diversity.